 |From:||Grosso, Paul (pgro...@ptc.com)|

-In the case of a reference without an ID to a ditabase, the reference is either to the single element or to a collection of one or more unnested topics.
+In all cases a DITA reference (file, file#id, file#id1/id2, #id, #id1/id2) other than a reference without an ID to a ditabase, is a reference to a single element.
+In the case of a reference without an ID to a ditabase, the reference is either to the single element <dita> or to a collection of one or more unnested topics.
 References to a single element always make sense.
 References to the <dita> element or multiple unnested elements sometimes make less sense or result in other problems.

 topicref/@href link/@href xref/@href lq/@href

-Therefore, it seems that for references to a ditabase when no id is given, we can make one of the following decisions:
+So, it seems that for references to a ditabase when no id is given, we have the following choices:

-1. Give up on the idea of being completely consistent and allow the behavior between conref and other references to be inconsistent with conref referencing the first topic in a ditabase and other references referencing all of the topics in a ditabase.
+1. Give up on the idea of being completely consistent and allow the behavior for conref versus other references to differ with conref referencing the first topic in a ditabase and other references referencing all of the topics in a ditabase.

-2. Have such references always reference the first topic.
+2. Have all such references always reference the first topic.

-3. Have such references result in an error when used with anything but conref and have them refer to just the first topic for conref.
+3. Have all such references result in an error when used with anything but conref.

-4. Have such references result in an error when used with conref and have them refer to all the topics in the other cases.
+4. Have all such references result in an error when used with conref.

-5. Have such references result in an error in all cases.
+5. Have all such references result in an error in all cases.